Market Boundaries

 Political Philosophy and Public Service Broadcasting 2012

 This paper examines possible justifications for public service broadcasting (PSB) in relation to debates in political philosophy about the proper grounds for state action.
-It argues that the nature of such justifications differs significantly between different kinds of programmes (News, Arts, Soap Opera); that the neutralist liberal exclusion of ethical purposes as grounds for state action unduly limits the legitimate scope of PSB, and that the concept of market failure in neo-classical welfare economies provides an inadequate basis for the justification of PSB.
+It argues that the nature of such justifications differs significantly between different kinds of programmes (eg News, Arts, Soap); that the neutralist liberal exclusion of ethical purposes as grounds for state action unduly limits the legitimate scope of PSB, and that the concept of market failure in neo-classical welfare economies provides an inadequate basis for the justification of PSB.